The local property market in the post Covid 19 era

 Everyone is naturally cautious at this time and the unprecedented circumstances do make the property market ‘turbulent’ and its difficult to predict forward by more than a couple of months, at the most !

-We are including comments in our reports such as :
+We have over this period included comments in our reports such as :

 “This postcode is in a built up high density / urban area and the R rate is reported to be higher in such locations, there is still a paucity of comparable evidence since August 2020.
 In Merseyside, enhanced Tier 3 Covid 19 precautions have been in place.
 The effects of enhanced precautions are as yet uncertain.”